How is Digital Disruption a Crucial Marketing Strategy Today?

 The Retreat strategy often results in a much smaller market size than the legacy core segment.
 However, these smaller niche markets can remain profitable, and existing capabilities can be used to serve them.
 By itself, this strategy will result in massive restructuring due to the smaller market size, but in conjunction with other procedures, it can provide a profitable niche business.

 Profit from Overlooked Assets

-Many digital disruptions take advantage of assets that have been underutilised.
+Many digital disruptions take advantage of assets that have been underutilized.
 This approach is feasible because of the way digital technology reduces friction and reveals options.
-The sharing economy businesses that sell access to unused time in privately owned automobiles, production plants, homes, and office spaces changed their industries by monetising their assets’ previously unused capacity.
+The sharing economy businesses that sell access to unused time in privately owned automobiles, production plants, homes, and office spaces changed their industries by monetizing their assets’ previously unused capacity.